carbon-language/carbon-lang/llvm/docs/LangRef.rst

 Atomic instructions (:ref:`cmpxchg <i_cmpxchg>`,
 :ref:`atomicrmw <i_atomicrmw>`, :ref:`fence <i_fence>`,
 :ref:`atomic load <i_load>`, and :ref:`atomic store <i_store>`) take
-an ordering parameter that determines which other atomic instructions on the same address they *synchronize with*.
+ordering parameters that determine which other atomic instructions on the same address they *synchronize with*.
 These semantics are borrowed from Java and C++0x, but are somewhat more colloquial.
 If these descriptions aren't precise enough, check those specs (see spec